The path to empowerment and freedom from the past lies

-By doing the intellectual reprogramming and emotional healing, I
+By doing the intellectual reprogramming and emotional healing, I have enlarged

-enough to work for me in helping me to live a happier life today.
+for me in helping me to live a happier life today.

-Atheist and agnostic are both words that have power in defining self
+Atheist and agnostic are both words that have power in defining

-it is, right on.
+If it is, right on.
 I honor your choice and your right to make that

 choice.
 I honor the rebel in you who would not allow doctrine to impose

 it's dictatorship on you.

-I would just ask you to consider if it is possible that your self definition
+I would just ask you to consider if it is possible that your self

-in reaction to emotional wounds - we are limiting ourselves in our perspectives
+or in reaction to emotional wounds - we are limiting ourselves in our perspectives

 of life, of ourselves, of everything and everybody.
 We are enslaving